 Played straight with Bob and Helen Parr's reaction to forced retirement from Superhero Life in The Incredibles.
-To be fair, Helen does not seem wholly content herself while Bob's terrible job aggravates the situation.
+Helen adapts to life as a normal human being while Bob remains frustrated and longs for his Glory Days.

 Played straight in The Lion King II: Simba's Pride with the now queen Nala, something that exasperated most fans of her previous portrayal, and even her teenage daughter Kiara in regards to Simba.
 On the other hand, Simba not being particularly wise by any standard is a big part of the plot.

 Inverted in Ice Age The Meltdown as Manny is the one playing straight man to Ellie but used in Ice Age Dawn Of The Dinosaurs and Ice Age: Continental Drift as Manny is always freaking out about something while Ellie keeps calming him down and playing straight man to him by calming him down and telling him everything will be alright.
 This also happened in the Christmas special.